 - Perrachione, Tyler K. et al. Dysfunction of Rapid Neural Adaptation in Dyslexia.
 Neuron , Volume 92 , Issue 6 , 1383 – 1397, 21 December 2016.

 - Protopapas, Parrila.
 Is Dyslexia a Brain Disorder?
 Brain Sciences, 8(4), 61 (2018)

 - Protopapas, Parrila.
 Dyslexia: Still Not a Developmental Disorder.
 Brain Sciences, 9(1), 9 (2019)

-This article was originally published on December 26, 2016. and updated with new information on June 28, 2019.
+This article was originally published on December 26, 2016. and updated with new information in June 2019 and August 2022.